catspeed-cc/invidious-token-updater/README.md

 ## License
-This repository uses Unlicense which can be found in LICENSE.md
+This repository uses Unlicense which can be found in LICENSE.md Please be aware of the licenses of the other projects found at their respective githubs listed under "Dependencies".

 If anyone wishes they can clone/fork this repository (invidious-token-updater) and modify it.